 - Kiwi pairs also fight.
 If a female is not in the mood for his partner’s company, she may kick him away.

-- It was believed that kiwi birds are monogamous and mates for life.
-However, a research in the wild found that the separation rate of pairs was very high, especially in the regions where kiwis were abundant.
+- It was believed that kiwi birds are monogamous and mate for life.
+However, research in the wild found that the separation rate of pairs was very high, especially in the regions where kiwis were abundant.

 Physical OR Structural Adaptations